jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 1. Create an AWS ECR repo \
 (Yes if you'd like to follow along my ALL-AWS tutorial, you'll need to create a ECR repo which will store the docker image.)
 2. Create a CodeCommit Repo
-3. Create a Codebuild Project
+3. Generate CloudGuard API Key and Secret
+4. CodeBuild Project Configuration
-4. Test the Codebuild with SHIFTLEFT
+5. Test the Codebuild with SHIFTLEFT
-5. Integrate with AWS CodePipeline
+6. Integrate with AWS CodePipeline

 ## 1. Create an AWS ECR Repository
 First you'll need to create a ECR on AWS.
 Your docker image (after build stage) will be stored in the ECR repo.